zilinbian56/BayesianNet-TID/README.md

 9. `Truck involved`: Whether there is truck involved in the incident, 0: no history, 1: heavy vehicle involved.

-10. `Lane Closure Type`: How many travel lanes closed due to the incident, 0: zerao travel lane, 1: one travel lane, 2: more than two travel lanes, 3: all travel lanes.
+10. `Lane Closure Type`: How many travel lanes closed due to the incident, 0: zero travel lane, 1: one travel lane, 2: more than two travel lanes, 3: all travel lanes.

 12. `Fire involved`: Whether there is fire involved in the incident, 0: no history, 1: fire involved.